 Road Tax is based upon the CO2 emissions of the vehicle and is split into 13 bands from A to M. The higher the letter the greater the cost of tax paid to drive the vehicle on public roads.
 In addition to the road tax detailed below, any vehicle that had a manufacturers retail price in excess of £40,000 when first sold, attracts a road tax supplement of an additional £320 per year.
 This is charged until the vehicle is 6 years old.

-Volkswagen's improved third generation Touran is designed to compete with the best that the compact 7-seater MPV class can offer.
-Underpinnings from a Golf hatch bring with them highly efficient engines that complement neat design and general quality that can't be bettered in the Scenic and C-MAX sector.
+Volkswagen's third generation Touran is designed to compete with the best that the compact 7-seater MPV class can offer.
+Underpinnings from a Golf hatch bring with them highly efficient engines that complement neat design and general quality that can't be bettered in the sector.

-From the outside, this model is still unmistakeably a Touran but, due to its longer wheelbase, it now looks sleeker and sharper.
-This Touran is 130mm longer than the model it replaces.
-Much of this is in the wheelbase, which, at 2,791mm, is 113mm longer than the previous model - further increasing usable interior space.
-At the front, the slim lower breather opening accentuates this MPV's width and low centre of gravity.
+From the outside, this model is still unmistakeably a Touran but, due to its longer wheelbase, it now looks sleeker and sharper than previous generation models.
+This Touran is 130mm longer than the model it replaced in 2015.
+Much of this is in the wheelbase, which, at 2,791mm, is 113mm longer than that previous model - further increasing usable interior space.
+At the front, the slim low breather opening accentuates this MPV's width and low centre of gravity.
 Below the side windows is a contoured shoulder line starting above the front wheel arch which also emphasises its length.
 Long side windows add to what Volkswagen hopes is a light, sporty appearance.
-This MK3 model Touran is the first MPV the brand has based upon its Modular Transverse Matrix chassis, which allows a larger wheelbase and extra room inside.
+This MK3 model Touran was the first MPV the brand had based upon its Modular Transverse Matrix chassis, which allows a larger wheelbase and extra room inside.
 You notice this in the 743-litre luggage bay - which can be increased to 1,980-litres with the seats folded: it's the biggest in its class, making this an ideal family MPV.
 All models are equipped with a seven-seat layout that features a new fold-flat system.
 The seats in the second and third rows, plus the front passenger seat backrest (from SE trim up) can be folded in a matter of seconds, creating a level continuous floor for easy loading.
 With the second and third row seats folded, the Touran has a cargo capacity of 1,857-litres and has the largest luggage compartment in its class.
 47 storage compartments also ensure that life's essentials gadgets can be carried safety and securely.

-Price-wise, the Touran sits in the usual £22,000 to £30,000 bracket common to compact seven-seat MPVs of this kind.
-There are four main trim levels - 'S', 'SE', 'SE Family' and 'SEL' - and all models feature air conditioning, fold-flat seating, a touchscreen radio system, an easy-open and roll-up luggage compartment cover and an electric parking brake.
+Price-wise, the Touran sits in the £33,000 to £36,000 bracket common to compact seven-seat MPVs of this kind.
+There are four main trim levels - 'SE', 'SE Family', 'SEL' and 'R-Line' - and all models feature air conditioning, fold-flat seating, a touchscreen radio system, an easy-open and roll-up luggage compartment cover and an electric parking brake.
 Safety stuff runs to ISOFIX child seat fixtures on all rear seats, seatbelt detection in the second and third rows as well as the front, plus Automatic Post-Collision Braking and up to nine airbags.
 Ingenious touches include a large removable container in the 'Jumbo Box' under the front centre armrest and a luggage compartment light which can easily be snapped out for use as a torch.
 Further up the range, buyers will enjoy niceties like larger 17-inch alloy wheels, chrome-framed windows, ambient lighting and a three-zone automatic air-conditioning system.
 For those after something sportier looking still, there are R Line exterior and interior packages available plus optional LED headlights.

 By Jonathan Crouch